ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Obtaining a Linux kernel

-The software has been verified using a Linux kernel based on version 3.15-rc6.
-Patches have been applied in order to enable the CPU idle feature.

-Preparing a Linux kernel for use on the FVPs with CPU idle support can be done as follows (GICv2 support only):
+Preparing a Linux kernel for use on the FVPs can be done as follows (GICv2 support only):

 1. Clone Linux:

         git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

-    Not all CPU idle features are included in the mainline kernel yet.
-To use these, add the patches from Sudeep Holla's kernel:
+    Not all required features are available in the kernel mainline yet.
+These can be obtained from the ARM-software EDK2 repository instead:

         cd linux
-        git remote add -f --tags arm64_idle_v3.15-rc6 git://linux-arm.org/linux-skn.git git checkout -b cpuidle arm64_idle_v3.15-rc6
+        git remote add -f --tags arm-software https://github.com/ARM-software/linux.git git checkout --detach 1.1-Juno

 2. Build with the Linaro GCC tools.

         # in linux/
         make mrproper
         make ARCH=arm64 defconfig

-        # Enable CPU idle
-        make ARCH=arm64 menuconfig
-        # CPU Power Management ---> CPU Idle ---> [*] CPU idle PM support
-        # CPU Power Management ---> CPU Idle ---> ARM64 CPU Idle Drivers ---> [*] Generic ARM64 CPU idle Driver

         CROSS_COMPILE=<path-to-aarch64-gcc>/bin/aarch64-none-elf- \
         make -j6 ARCH=arm64